An intimate concert, surrounded by Picasso's art.

 "Play what you think.
 Always."

-Flavio Sala is about to launch his new recording project (on tour in Russia, between March and April 2019) in which, for the first time, he presents himself as a guitarist and a composer.
+Flavio Sala is about to launch his new recording project in which, for the first time, he presents himself as a performer and a composer.
 "The era in which I appeared on stage with my guitar and my uncomfortable elegant suit, I played piece by piece, no words, I bowed and" thank you, goodbye" is over.
 Now I have an authentic story to share and my music gives me the opportunity to tell who I am, where I come from and where I am going."